Spectral conditions for spherical two-distance sets: Proof of the main theorem

-Using \cref{mainres}, we can provide a fast algorithm with complexity of $\Theta(n^{\omega})$ (where $\omega \approx 2.373$ is the exponent in the complexity of the best-known algorithm for matrix multiplication) for testing if a graph has a spherical representation.
-We used our algorithm to find all spherical graphs with up to 9 vertices and the lowest dimension in which each one is representable.
-The results are listed in Table \ref{tab:count}.

-The spherical 2-distance sets in $\mathbb{R}^4$ have been previously enumerated by Szöllősi (\cite{szollHosi2018two}, Propositions 2--5).
-One can check that our results agree with theirs.

-We also used random sampling to estimate the probability that a random graph with $n$ vertices is spherical, for larger values of $n$.
-The results are listed in Table \ref{tab:frac}.

-Notice that the fraction of spherical graphs appear to converge to zero, unlike the case of normal respresentable graphs.
-(Recall that by Theorem \ref{main}, a graph is representable as long as it is not complete multipartite.)
-It would be interesting to find an asymptotic estimate for the fraction of the spherical graphs with $n$ vertices.

 \paragraph{\bfseries Acknowledgments.} The bulk of this research was conducted during Research Science Institute (RSI) hosted by the Center for Excellence in Education (CEE) at Massachusetts Institute of Technology (MIT), where the first author was a participant and the second author was a research mentor.
 We thank Dr.~Tanya Khovanova, Prof.~David Jerison and Prof.~Ankur Moitra for helpful discussions during the RSI program.
 We thank Eli Meyers for his help with various technical issues during the project, and Dr.~John Rickert and Yunseo Choi for their feedback on earlier versions of this paper.
+We are also grateful to the anonymous reviewer for suggesting a simpler proof that \(w\) is an eigenvector of \(A_G\).
+We are thankful to HSSIMI, Sts.\ Cyril \& Methodius International Foundation, Foundation for Support of Children Mariyana Palanchova, and the MIT Math Department for funding our research.